starmaid/pulseofexploration/README.md

 ## Where are you in development??

-Now that the signal conversion works and has reasonable values, we need to display lset.
-I want to find an elegant math solution here, because up/down on groundfirst/skyfirst setups get complex.

 make a setup script for the user

 make a cool ground, reactive to time of day/location